Consistency and the exclusion core in object allocation with co-ownership: Comparison with other core concepts

-Following BK, \cite{sun2020core} propose two variants of the standard core concepts based on the conventional interpretation of endowments as items that their owners must consume or exchange with others.
-Both solutions add restrictions on the blocking behavior of a coalition that involves self-enforcing unaffected agents.
-We introduce their definitions and then clarify their relationship with our solution.
+Following BK, \cite{sun2020core} propose two extensions of the strong core to address its emptiness issue.
+Compared to the strong core, both of their solutions restrict the blocking behavior of self-feasible unaffected agents in a coalition.
+We define their solutions and clarify their relationships with ours.